-When you have high blood pressure, early diagnosis and treatment is vital to prevent long-term damage to your circulation health.
-Diet and lifestyle should always come first, and hypertension treatment guidelines suggest the benefits of drug treatment must be weighed up against any potential side effects.
+When you have high blood pressure, early diagnosis and treatment is vital to prevent long-term damage to your circulation health that leads to future complications.
+Diet and lifestyle should always come first, and high blood pressure treatment guidelines suggest the benefits of drug treatment must be weighed up against any potential side effects.

 Does high blood pressure always need drug treatment?

 Your doctor will measure your blood pressure several times before deciding whether or not to prescribe anti-hypertensive medication.
-This is to ensure your BP is consistently high and not just rising as a result of visiting the surgery – an effect known as white coat hypertension.
+This is to ensure your blood pressure is consistently high and not just rising as a result of visiting the surgery – an effect known as white coat hypertension.

-If your BP is 140/90 mmHg or higher at the first reading, your doctor will recheck it two or three times during your appointment, once you are more relaxed.
+If your blood pressure is 140/90 mmHg or higher at the first reading, your doctor will recheck it two or three times during your appointment, once you are more relaxed.
 The lower of the measurements is recorded as the clinic blood pressure reading.

 If this lower reading is 140/90 mmHg or higher, your doctor will arrange for you to wear a 24 hour monitor to see how your blood pressure varies during the day and night (ambulatory blood pressure monitoring, or ABPM).